-We are aware that on May 28, 2002, O2 was issued U.S. Patent No. 6,396,722 ("the '722 patent"), a continuation of O2's U.S. Patent No. 6,259,615 B1.
-We are also aware that O2 has filed for related patents in other Asian counties.
+We are aware that O2 has recently been issued at least one other U.S. patent that is a continuation of the patents it has accused us of infringing, has also filed for a U.S. patent that would be a continuation of the patents it has accused us of infringing, and has filed for related patents in other Asian counties.
 We are not aware that any foreign patents have been issued in response to these patent applications and do not know when, if ever, any such patent will issue.
-Nevertheless, we expect O2 may pursue claims against us in the U.S. based on the '722 patent and on any foreign patents that O2 may obtain in the future.
+Nevertheless, we expect O2 may pursue claims against us based on this additional issued U.S. patent or any other additional U.S. or foreign patents that O2 may obtain in the future.
+In this regard, O2 often has sued us on additional patents as they have issued, including suits on two additional patents filed in October 2004.
 Depending on the scope and severity of those claims, any injunctions that may be issued against us, or damages that may be awarded against us, could have a material and adverse effect on our business and results of operations.